tongchf/gmRAD/README.md

         PROGENY19:  sample19_1.fq  sample19_2.fq
         PROGENY20:  sample20_1.fq  sample20_2.fq

-  When the required software packages are installed and the parameter file is parepared, you can get started with the command:
+  When the required software packages are installed and the parameter file is parepared and saved in a work directory, you can go to the work directory and get started with the command:
-  `perl gmRAD.pl`
+  `perl PathToGmRAD/gmRAD.pl`

-  You can run with the 'help' option (`perl gmRAD.pl -h`) to show the usage of gmRAD:
+  You can run with the 'help' option (`perl PathToGmRAD/gmRAD.pl -h`) to show the usage of gmRAD:

         Usage: perl gmRAD.pl [Options]